 Serial killer Henry Starkweather is sent to the electric chair.
 Before he goes, Starkweather promises that his execution will unleash a great evil.
 All across Los Angeles, various people suddenly delight in acts of murder and torture.

 Darling was the film that made me pay attention to Mickey Keating.
 On the other hand, I found Carnage Park uninspired.
-Thus it is I sit in the middle so far about acclaiming the genius of Mickey Keating.
+Thus it is I sit on the fence so far about acclaiming the genius of Mickey Keating.
 Even among his films, Psychopaths received some very divided reviews.
 All it feels like is a series of random and disconnected scenes without anything uniting them.

 Psychopaths should not to be confused with Psychos (2017) that came out a few months earlier.